Hades, Heaven, & Hell

 - Is the punishment of Hell proportional to our acts on Earth?

 What does it mean in the Apostle’s Creed when we declare that Jesus “Descended to the Dead”?
-Why do some versions of the creed seem to imply Jesus descended to Hell?

 Click the link-title above to take you to the blog pageIS HEAVEN REALLY OUR ETERNAL HOME?